Zumpahuacán: The town

-Archeological, anthropological and linguistic studies date human habitation in the area to at least 8000 B.C. with the peoples here having cultural and linguistic links to cultures in what is now the state of Oaxaca and later, with cultures of the high central plains of Mexico.
+Archeological, anthropological and linguistic studies date human habitation in the area to at least 8000 BCE with the peoples here having cultural and linguistic links to cultures in what is now the state of Oaxaca and later, with cultures of the high central plains of Mexico.
 The original village was founded in what is now called Pueblo Viejo ("old village") or San Juan Viejo in Spanish and Quilocán ("place of edible herbs") in a flat area surrounded by rocky cliffs and near the Temozolapa River, seven km from the modern village.
-It is believed that this settlement was founded by the Mexicas or Chichimecas, who were joined by Matlatzincas around 1300 to 1400 AD.
+It is believed that this settlement was founded by the Mexicas or Chichimecas, who were joined by Matlatzincas around 1300 to 1400 CE.
 The area was conquered and incorporated into the Aztec Empire under the rule of Axayacatl between 1464 and 1467.

 The modern town was founded in 1550 when the village of Quilocán was moved to this location and renamed "San Juan Viejo" to evangelize the population under the rule of Alonso de la Serna.
 In 1565, under the supervision of Pedro Ponce de León constructed the parish church.
 Pedro Ponce de León may have been the grandson of Cuatlatlapatzin of Tlaxcala.
 The name was changed to Zumpahuacán in 1689 when authorities bowed to public pressure after a considerable redistribution of lands in the area.
 The town suffered an epidemic of smallpox in 1841 and cholera in 1850.
 Cholera almost wiped out the entire population.
 Zumpahuacán belonged to the municipality of Malinalco until 1861, became part of Tenancingo. in 1875, the town separated into its city with Lucio Manuel Peña as the first municipal president.

 On 2 February 1894, Felipe Castañeda G. was executed by firing squad in the town.
 Though not famous for his acts, he was responsible for the "Proclamation of Zumpahuacán", which was a precursor to the Mexican Revolution.
 This document was one of the first to disavow the government of Porfirio Díaz, with the town later siding with the Liberation Army of the South.

 As of the 2005 INEGI census, the town had a population of 4,232 people.